 We also note that parents who are separated or divorced may have other arrangements in place that indicate who makes health care decisions for the child.
 In such cases, it is best to seek legal advice before using the app.

 Try it now!
-Just click the blue rectangles below.
+Just click the blue rectangle below.

 Using this app does not mean you are retaining Lisa Feldstein Law Office Professional Corporation.